PM-0125/Drug_Interaction_Chcecker_RAG/README.md

 ### Prerequisites
 - Python 3.7 or higher
-- A running instance of the Apache Jena Fuseki server for RDF data handling (optional).
+- A running instance of the Apache Jena Fuseki server for RDF data handling.

 ### Steps
 1. **Clone the Repository**